lewis-2759/.NETCurrencyConverter/README.md

 ## To-Do

-- Build an admin user that can view the comments
+- Add a section to view all feedback below the form.

 ## Frameworks and Languages Used